![]() |

 5) All nursing personnel shall assist and encourage residents with ambulation and safe transfer activities as necessary in an effort to help them retain or maintain their highest practicable level of functioning.

-b) General nursing care shall include at a minimum the following and shall be practiced on a 24-hour, seven-day-a-week basis:
+d) Pursuant to subsection (a), general nursing care shall include at a minimum the following and shall be practiced on a 24-hour, seven-day-a-week basis:

-1) Medications including oral, rectal, hypodermic, intravenous, and intramuscular shall be properly administered.
+1) Medications, including oral, rectal, hypodermic, intravenous, and intramuscular, shall be properly administered.

 2) All treatments and procedures shall be administered as ordered by the physician.